HomeStudy Abroad ExamsMedical College Admission Test

 MCAT Exam Dates and Score Release Dates 2025

 AAMC has released the MCAT test dates 2025 for aspirants.
 The MCAT exam is conducted several times throughout the year between January and September in test centres worldwide.
 The table below includes the MCAT dates 2025 for US territories and other MCAT exam centres around the world based on the MCAT testing calendar.
-One must also note that there are no MCAT dates in India as this exam is not conducted in India.
-Students can visit the nearby countries such as Thailand, Malaysia or Singapore to appear for the exam.
+One must also note that there are no dates for MCAT exam in India as this exam is not conducted in India.
+Students can visit nearby countries such as Thailand, Malaysia or Singapore to appear for the exam.

 MCAT test Dates 2025: